-Such a technique limits you to around 20-25 yards, so anything longer and you will need to adopt more of a pitching technique.
+Such a technique limits you to around 20-25 yards, so anything longer and you will need to adopt more of a pitching technique, as expanded upon below.

 Crucially, try to keep the other elements of the short game technique consistent and you should see better results whether you're pitching or chipping.